-"Partner" means a person who ordinarily lives with the officer in a couple relationship (whether that includes intersex, same or opposite sex partners) on a permanent and bona fide domestic basis.
+"Partner" means a spouse or de facto partner (whether that includes intersex, same or opposite sex partners).

 "Representative" means a person nominated by staff to represent their views and interests to management including a union workplace delegate and, except where otherwise stated, includes officials of unions that are parties covered by this Agreement.